 Select appropriate biocompatible restorative materials via specific testing systems (eg. serum compatibility or skin galvanic response tests) or published research.

-Additionally, as I mentioned above, Dr. Fazio also tested the amalgam teeth with the RITA meter to test the energetic charge in the teeth in order to determine which side would be removed first.
+Additionally, your dentist should also test the amalgam teeth with the RITA meter to test the energetic charge in the teeth in order to determine which side would be removed first.

-Furthermore, Dr. Fazio has the patient rinsed thoroughly with charcoal in water (ugh!) before and after the procedure to help bind up any metal.
+Furthermore, some dentists have the patient rinse thoroughly with charcoal in water (ugh!) before and after the procedure to help bind up any metal.

-Lastly, Dr. Fazio instructs the patient on a supplement protocol that should be started weeks before the procedure and to continue for weeks afterwards.
+Lastly, your dentist may instruct the patient on a supplement protocol that should be started weeks before the procedure and to continue for weeks afterwards.
 These supplements help to bind up metals and remove them safely from the body as well as offer strong anti-oxidant protection.

 I, personally, feel much better now that I am mercury free!
 I recently had this work done and I will be anticipating other positive changes to my health — especially after I get the one root canal tooth in my mouth removed.